 3. Create a sense of urgency

-When consumers feel that they have all the time in the world, they’re less likely to take action when you send them a coupon or promotion.
+When consumers feel that they have all the time in the world, they’re less likely to take action when you send them a coupon code or promotion.
 No matter how great the offer, everyone is inclined to drag their feet if you let them.
 They will wait until they get paid to treat themselves or find another reason not to pull the trigger on a purchase.

 Urgency marketing is all about reminding the shopper that the time they have to act is limited.
 It will drive faster response times.
 It will also increase use rates.
 A big reason promotions go unused is simply absentmindedness — people forget about the offer and move on with their lives.
 Urgency marketing allows you to convert the maximum number of people when you initially grab their attention.

 You can create a sense of urgency using generic promo codes by simply limiting time-frames for the entire promotional campaign.
 However, if you use unique promo codes, you can bring that sense of urgency even closer.
-For example, you could set a 30-minute time limit for each promo code, starting from the moment the email is opened.
+For example, you could set a 30-minute time limit for each coupon code, starting from the moment the email is opened.

 Urgency marketing brings the added benefit of building value into the proposition.
 It implies that you’ve offered them the deal of a lifetime with this promotion and that they should act upon it quickly before you change your mind.
 These types of promotions are a particularly good way to get customers off the fence — for example, email marketing campaigns designed to limit shopping cart abandonment.